Optical Network Digital Twin -- Practical Use Cases and Architecture: Acknowledgments

 \fi

-\begin{IEEEbiographynophoto}{Hideki Nishizawa}\; is a Senior Research Engineer at NTT Network Innovation Laboratories, Japan.
-He received B.E. and M.E. degrees in Physics from Chiba University in 1994 and 1996, respectively, and a Ph.D. in Information Science and Technology from Hokkaido University in 2025. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Toru Mano} is a research engineer at NTT Network Innovation Laboratories.
-He received his B.E. and M.E. degrees from the University of Tokyo in 2009 and 2011, respectively.
-He joined NTT Laboratories in 2011.
-He received his Ph.D. degree in computer science and information technology from Hokkaido University in 2020. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Kazuya Anazawa} received the B.E. and M.E. degrees in computer science and engineering from the University of Aizu in 2016 and 2018, respectively.
-He is a Researcher with the NTT inc. Network Innovation Laboratories, Japan.
-In 2018, he joined NTT Network Innovation Laboratories. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Tatsuya Matsumura} received the B.E. and M.E. degrees in engineering from the Waseda University in 2019 and 2021, respectively.
-He is a Researcher with the NTT Inc. Network Innovation Laboratories, Japan.
-In 2021, he joined NTT Network Innovation Laboratories. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Takeo Sasai} received the B.E., M.E. and Ph.D. degrees from the University of Tokyo, Japan, in 2015, 2017, and 2025 respectively.
-In 2017, he joined NTT Laboratories, Yokosuka, Japan, where he works on coherent DSP for fiber-optic communications, pioneering optical network tomography and fiber-longitudinal performance monitoring. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Masatoshi Namiki} is a Senior Manager at NTT Network Innovation Center, Japan.
+\begin{IEEEbiographynophoto}{Hideki Nishizawa} is a Senior Research Engineer at NTT Network Innovation Laboratories, Japan.
+He received B.S. and M.S. degrees from Chiba University and a Ph.D. from Hokkaido University. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Toru Mano} is a research engineer at NTT Network Innovation Laboratories.
+He received his B.E. and M.E. degrees from the University of Tokyo and a Ph.D. from Hokkaido University. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Kazuya Anazawa} is a researcher at NTT Network Innovation Laboratories, Japan.
+He received his B.E. and M.E. degrees from the University of Aizu. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Tatsuya Matsumura} received the B.E. and M.E. degrees in engineering from the Waseda University in 2019 and 2021, respectively.
+In 2021, he joined NTT Laboratories, Yokosuka Japan. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Takeo Sasai} received the B.E., M.E. and Ph.D. degrees from the University of Tokyo, Japan, in 2015, 2017, and 2025 respectively.
+In 2017, he joined NTT Laboratories, Yokosuka, Japan. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Masatoshi Namiki} is a Senior Manager at NTT Network Innovation Center, Japan.
 He received B.E. and M.E. degrees in Electronics from the Tokyo Institute of Technology in 2009 and 2011, respectively. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Dmitrii Briantcev} is a research fellow at the CONNECT Centre, Trinity College Dublin.
-He received the B.Sc. in Radiophysics from Saint Petersburg State University (2018) and the M.Sc.
-(2020) and Ph.D.
-(2023) in Electrical and Computer Engineering from KAUST, Saudi Arabia. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Renato Ambrosone}\; is a Ph.D. student in the PLANET group at Politecnico di Torino.
-He earned an M.Sc. in Computer Engineering from Politecnico di Torino.
-His research focuses on digital twins for optical networks and on the control and orchestration of disaggregated optical infrastructures. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Esther Le Rouzic} received the Telecommunication degree from Télécom Bretagne, Bretagne, France, the M.Sc. degree from the University College London, London, U.K., in 1996, and the Ph.D. degree in electronics and communications from Télécom Paris, France, in 1999.
-She joined Orange Labs, Lannion, France, in 2000. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Stefan Melin} is a lead optical network architect at Telia Company and has over 20 years of experience in transmission systems and optical networks.
-He holds a Master’s Degree in Electronic Engineering with speciality on Telecommunications/digital signal processing. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Oscar González-de-Dios} received the M.S. degree in telecommunications engineering and the Ph.D. degree from the University of Valladolid.
-He has 19 years of experience in Telefonica I+D. He is currently the Head of SDN deployments for Transport Networks, Telefonica Global CTIO. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Juan Pedro Fernandez-Palacios} received the M.S. degree in telecommunications engineering from Polytechnic University of Valencia, Valencia, Spain, in 2000.
-In September 2000, he joined Telefonica where he is currently leading the Metro and Core Transport Networks team with Telefonica Global Chief Technical Office. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Xiaocheng Zhang} is a network architect at NTT DOCOMO BUSINESS, Inc. He received a B.E. degree in engineering from Shanghai Jiao Tong University in 2014.
-He has been engaged in the development of software-defined networking (SDN) technology and network designing method for open optical transport networks. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Keigo Akahoshi} is a researcher in photonic network operation automation at KDDI Corporation.
-He received B.E. and M.E. degrees from Kyoto University, Japan, in 2021 and 2023, respectively.
-His research interests include network arcihtecture and network service provisioning. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Gert Grammel}\; is a Principal Engineer at Juniper Networks (since 2011).
-He leads the Physical Simulation Environment (PSE) Group within the Telecom Infra Project (TIP), where he initiated the development of GNPy, an open-source tool for optical network performance planning. \end{IEEEbiographynophoto}
+He received a B.Sc. from Saint Petersburg State University and M.Sc. and Ph.D. degrees from KAUST. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Renato Ambrosone}\; is a Ph.D. student in the PLANET group at Politecnico di Torino.
+He earned an M.Sc. in Computer Engineering from Politecnico di Torino. \end{IEEEbiographynophoto}